kgisl/pythonFDP/notes/MergeSort.md

     - Animation
         - Refer to notes for the Unit 4
 - InsertionSort
     - What are list comprehensions?
-Provide a sample
+Provide a sample code snippet
     - TBD

 - MergeSort